 Medicare Advantage plans were created under the Balanced Budget Act in the 1990s.
 They are also referred to as Part C of Medicare.
 Medicare Advantage plans in Ohio are private Medicare plans that pay your bills instead of Original Medicare.
 You get all the same Part A and B benefits, but you access them differently.

 Advantage plans generally have networks of providers.
 You seek your treatment from these providers.
 HMO-style plans require you to choose a primary care provider.
 You’ll need a referral to see a specialist.
 PPO Plans are more flexible.
 You can seek treatment outside the network at a higher cost to you.

 These plans often include a Part D drug card.
 You can use the same ID card at the doctor or pharmacy.
 Premiums are lower than Medicare Supplement plans in Ohio, but you pay more copays for services on the back end as you go along.
 Some plans include extras like routine dental or vision benefits.

 If you like the idea of Medicare Advantage Plans in Ohio, our team can help you with a list of plans in your county.

 Help with Medicare Supplement Plans Ohio

-Our team of licensed insurance agents specialize in Medicare products, and we can help make Medicare simple.
-Our assistance is free of charge, and if you enroll into a plan through our agency, we will always be available to you when you have questions about your policy or Medicare itself.
+Our team of licensed insurance agents specializes in Medicare products, and we can help make Medicare simple.
+Our assistance is free of charge, and if you enroll in a plan through our agency, we will always be available to you when you have questions about your policy or Medicare itself.
 You will be able to get a real person on the line for help who cares about your needs.